garyhlai/cortex-wiki/home.md

 #### ctxc_getFilterChanges

-Polling mctxcod for a filter, which returns an array of logs which occurred since last poll.
+Polling method for a filter, which returns an array of logs which occurred since last poll.

 ##### Parameters